TokaMark: A Comprehensive Benchmark for MAST Tokamak Plasma Models: : A MAST Benchmark

 Group 3 tasks focus on modeling the temporal evolution of kinetic profiles---primarily, electron density and temperature---and on forecasting diagnostic signals associated with confinement-mode transitions.
 The three tasks in this group include short-horizon forecasting (Task 3-1 and Task 3-2) and pseudo-real-time reconstruction using partial, multi-rate diagnostic inputs (Task 3-3).

 Profile evolution is governed by transport physics acting on particle and energy balance, introducing slower characteristic timescales and intrinsic memory effects compared to magnetic dynamics.
 These processes control energy confinement and overall plasma performance and are central to understanding transport, optimizing heating schemes, and predicting access to high-performance regimes.
 In practice, profile measurements are often sparse, delayed, or unavailable in real time.

-The main goal of Group 3 tasks is to assess AI models' ability to integrate incomplete diagnostic information over time to infer latent plasma state variables.
+Group 3 assesses AI models' ability to \textbf{infer latent plasma state} from incomplete diagnostic information.
 This would support applications ranging from post-shot analysis, to integrated scenario design and real-time performance monitoring and control.